piyush-jain1/jekyll-now/_posts/2017-08-10-GeometryPackage.md

 Considering the possibilities of the solutions, there are ways like `git patch` or `git interactive` which allows us to select the lines specifically which we want to be committed, but that would not serve our purpose as it would not be better than syncing it manually, file by file.
 Looking for a better solution to handle this !

 Now, the further idea is to release geometry and I am getting involved into it to get a feel of how things are done.

+Thus, as the time concludes, it's time to say Goodbye to GSoC'17.
+It was overall a great learning experience.